iammeechar/Dala-Delivery/README.md

 - ``` shift + ctrl + d``` (start debugger)

 ## 10. DSL
-Examples of the use of DSL like Bootstrap and CSS for HTML files.
-Django urls for linking The HTML Files.
+Below are some examples of the use of DSL like Bootstrap and CSS for HTML files and  Django urls for linking The HTML Files.

 &rarr;[MDB links for Bootstrap](https://github.com/iammeechar/Dala-Delivery/blob/main/customer/Templates/customer/base.html#L19)